wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/01-the-wordpress-rest-api.md

 Let's look at some examples of routes and endpoints.

-If you open a browser, and go to the `/wp-json/` URI of a WordPress site, you will be making a GET request to that URI.
+If you open a browser, and go to the `/wp-json/` URI of a WordPress site, you will be making a GET request to that URI, which returns a JSON response.

 ```
 https://local.test/wp-json/
 ```

-The data returned is a JSON response showing what routes are available, and what endpoints are available within each route.

 By default, your browser will display the JSON data in its raw data format.
 To convert it to a more readable format, you can use a browser extension like [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) for Chrome, [Basic JSON Formatter](https://addons.mozilla.org/en-US/firefox/addon/basic-json-formatter/) for Firefox, or [JSON Peep](https://apps.apple.com/us/app/json-peep-for-safari/id1458969831?mt=12) for Safari.

+The data returned is a JSON response showing what routes are available, and what endpoints are available within each route.

 In this example `/wp-json/` is a route, and when that route receives a GET request it's handled by the endpoint which displays the data.
 This data is what is known as the index for the WordPress REST API.